Life As a Sewing Machine Operator

-Other Sewing Machine Operator Job Titles
+Types of Sewing Machine Operator Jobs

-- Power Sewing Machine Operator
+- Embroidery Machine Operator

-- Collar Maker
+- Seat Cover Maker

 The states with the most job growth for Sewing Machine Operator are Nevada, Alaska, and Wyoming.
 Watch out if you plan on working in New York, Pennsylvania, or Ohio.
 These states have the worst job growth for this type of profession.

-Salary for a Sewing Machine Operator
+What is the Average Salary of a Sewing Machine Operator

 The average yearly salary of a Sewing Machine Operator ranges between $19,040 and $37,880.